ssilverman/snowy-json/README.md

 4. Compilation into an internal representation that provides both speed and optimizations for non-dynamic validation paths.
 5. A better representation than maps for annotations and errors.
+6. A better way of filtering (i.e. organizing) errors and annotations for human consumption.
+For example, not needing to manually prune parent errors.
+A more fleshed-out way to identify terminal and non-terminal errors, and also which are important.

 ### Possible future plans